Contributing to USD

 git checkout -b dev_mybugfix upstream/dev

 6. Now you can work in your branch locally.
+Please review the Coding Guidelines and Testing Guidelines when making code changes.

 7. Once you are happy with your change, you can verify that the change didn’t cause tests failures by running tests from your build directory: